 Lifestyle in Singapore

-While it’s certainly possible to live a luxurious lifestyle in Singapore, especially if one has been lured abroad on a cushy expat package, many foreigners do not.
-And while the day-to-day costs of living in the Little Red Dot can get expensive, the lack of a top-tier salary doesn't mean one can't enjoy themselves or attain a high quality of life in Singapore.
+It’s certainly possible to live a luxurious lifestyle in Singapore, especially for those lured in with a cushy expat package, but many foreigners do not.
+The day-to-day cost of living in the Little Red Dot can get expensive, but the lack of a top-tier salary doesn't mean expats can't enjoy themselves or attain a high quality of life in Singapore.

-There's something for everyone (and every budget) when it comes to having a good time in Singapore, and expats moving to the city-state will have no problem filling their schedules with things to do outside of school or work.
+There's something for everyone (and every budget) when it comes to having a good time, and expats moving to the city-state should have no problem filling their schedules with things to do outside of school or work.

-Conspicuous consumption, most obviously in the form of shopping and eating, is a Singapore norm, and features firmly in both local and expat lifestyles.
-Prepare to engage in both popular past times, and with plenty of places to partake in either activity, new arrivals won’t fret for lack of choice.
+Conspicuous consumption in the form of shopping and eating is a Singapore norm, and firmly features in both local and expat lifestyles – prepare to engage in both popular past times.
+With plenty of places to partake in either activity, new arrivals won’t fret for lack of choice.

 Otherwise, much time is devoted to the pursuit of life outdoors, despite the heat; parks and trails are packed on weekends and afternoons with people riding bikes, jogging and enjoying the weather.

-Do keep in mind though that Singapore is very much a "work hard, play hard" culture, in every sense of the expression.
-So while the lifestyle can feel indulgent at times, it’s likely to be hard-earned.
+Keep in mind though that Singapore has a 'work hard, play hard' culture, in every sense of the expression.
+So, while the lifestyle can feel indulgent at times, it’s likely to be hard-earned.

 Shopping in Singapore

-It should be noted that most of the Western stores in Singapore have marked up prices to, sometimes, double what one would find in the US or the UK.
+It should be noted that most of the Western stores in Singapore have prices that are sometimes marked up to double what one would find in the US or the UK.
 Every year, stores take part in the Great Singapore Sale around May through July.
 The discounts offered aren't that impressive, but often this is the only time during the year that a store will slash its prices.

 Aside from shopping options, malls in Singapore include arcades, movie theatres, restaurants, bars, salons, and even pet parks and an ice skating rink.